alphanodes/additional_tags/README.md

 ## Why another Tag plugin?

 1. Main reason: a stable tag solution for a current Redmine version is needed - NOW
-2. Other plugins are no longer maintained or not available on a public community plattform as github or gitlab
+2. Other plugins are no longer maintained or not available on a public community platform as github or gitlab
 3. Redmine (core) does not support tags.
 A feature request for issue tags exists since 2008, see [#1448](https://www.redmine.org/issues/1448).
 4. Lots of plugins are using its own tag implementation (redmine_knowledgebase, redmine_contacts, redmine_products, redmine_passwords, redmine_db, ....).
 A common functional base was required.
 This plugin closes this gap.
 It would be great, if other plugins would use ``additional_tags`` for it.